oledysken/oledysken.github.io/content/authors/ok/_index.md

     url: https://www.nhh.no/en/

 # Short bio (displayed in user profile at end of posts)
 bio: PhD Research Scholar in 'Business Economics' at NHH Norwegian School of Economics.
-Research in applied economic theory for industrial organisation and media ecoomics.
+Research in applied economic theory for industrial organisation and media economics.

 # Interests to show in About widget
 interests:
   - Two-sided platform markets
   - Media market with consumer multihoming
   - Vertical relations
+  - Strategic competition

 # Education to show in About widget
 education: